mondoohq/installer/docs/integration/registry/gcp_gcr.md

   ■  0.0    e5dd9dbb37df  ══════════
 ```

-GCP also ships with non-standard extensions to search images on project level.
+GCP also ships with non-standard extensions to search images on your project level.
 To leverage those extensions, use the `gcr://` prefix:

 ```bash
 mondoo scan -t gcr://gcr.io/<projectID>